 - Increase employee engagement

 For example, fewer fixed desks and more collaboration spaces require less square footage.
 This can reduce real estate costs and create a better working environment for employees.
 A win-win.
+Plus, it can help you answer THE big question space question: How much office space do I need?

 Empowering employees with the right tools can also help improve the workplace experience for them.
 For example, a workplace platform helps employees reserve a spot in the office and book hot desks and meeting rooms.
 When employees spend less time figuring out logistics they have more time to focus on the work that matters.